-Faces of Change is a human rights storytelling initiative from ERI.
-Our goal in this series is to amplify stories that are usually silenced, to provide a space for them to be told, heard, and shared, and to generate meaningful and long-lasting dialogue and change.
-Launched in 2014, this initiative provides a platform for our partners, students, alumni, staff, and other members of the ERI family to share their personal stories of working for human rights and the environment.
+Faces of Change is a human rights storytelling initiative from EarthRights.
+Our goal is to amplify stories that are usually silenced, provide a space for them to be told, heard and shared, and generate meaningful and long-lasting dialogue and change.
+Launched in 2014, this initiative provides a platform for our partners, students, alumni, staff, and other members of the EarthRights family to share their personal stories of working for human rights and the environment.

 In recent years, human rights storytelling and digital storytelling have become increasingly important tools for justice.
-For both survivors and perpetrators of human rights abuses, speaking one’s own truth can transform pain and suffering into dignity and hope.
-For the audience, these stories can be a window into understanding the most difficult of human experiences, and through that window they can discover compassion, courage, and understanding.
+For survivors and perpetrators of human rights abuses, speaking one’s own truth can transform pain and suffering into dignity and hope.
+For the audience, these stories can be a window into understanding the most difficult human experiences, and through that window, they can cultivate compassion, courage, and understanding.